What courses will I study at LSE?

 Undergraduate Erasmus students from Sciences Po are registered on the General Course.

-You will be able to get advice from your tutor on your final choice of courses (for which you should also seek approval from your home university).
+You will be able to get advice from your tutor on your final selection of courses (for which you should also seek approval from your home university).
 Certain combinations of courses may not be possible because of timetable difficulties.

 For postgraduate students:

 Most Masters level exchanges at the LSE are a component part of your degree programme at your home institution e.g. Masters in Management/CEMS or Erasmus Mundus.
 Course selection is managed by the department hosting you.

 How long will I spend at LSE?

 Students can spend between 3 months and one academic year at LSE depending on the agreement with your home university.
 For more information, you should contact the Erasmus Coordinator at your home institution.

 Incoming applicants should note that one term at LSE is less than three months, so may not be eligible for Erasmus funding.